 Brian Ivie thought he was going halfway around the world to make a movie – what he didn't realize was that God had ulterior motives!Buy Now

 Hundreds of babies are abandoned on the streets of Seoul, South Korea every year, but one brave pastor has made it his mission to save them.
-This powerful true story comes to life when The Drop Box comes to movie theaters for three nights only – March 3, 4, and 5, 2015.Read More
+This powerful true story comes to life in The Drop Box.Read more

 Carolyn KoonsView Bio

 Carolyn Koons retired from Azusa Pacific University after 50 years of serving in teaching, ministry and leadership capacities.
 She is currently the president of Life Bridge Ministries International and the executive director of Rancho El Refugio, a ministry based in Ensenada, Mexico.
 Carolyn is a public speaker and the author of four books including Single Adult Passages and Beyond Betrayal.
 She has a grown son, Tony, and four grandchildren.